KL0224/KL0224/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Kiet, I am an UIT student.
 Currently a 2 -year student of computer science.
-I have a deep love about the fields of machine learning, deep learartificial intelligence.. <br>
+I have a deep love about the fields of machine learning, deep learning and artificial intelligence.. <br>
 ## 📫 How to reach me: